maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The ***InstanceInterface*** interface allows service providers to interact with the MSR in order to retrieve and manipulate the data on the registered service instances.
-A service provider should be able to access information about all registered service instances but should only be allowed to alter/delete data related to services it provides.
+A service provider should be able to access information about all registered service instances, but should only be allowed to modify/delete data related to services it provides.
 MSR administrator users however, are allowed to perform any data modifications.